Tullahassee, Oklahoma: =2000 census

 There were 39 households, out of which 17.9% had children under the age of 18 living with them, 38.5% were married couples living together, 20.5% had a female householder with no husband present, and 35.9% were non-families.
 30.8% of all households were made up of individuals, and 15.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.72 and the average family size was 3.40.

 In the town, the population was spread out, with 25.5% under the age of 18, 9.4% from 18 to 24, 22.6% from 25 to 44, 27.4% from 45 to 64, and 15.1% who were 65 years of age or older.
 The median age was 38 years.
 For every 100 females, there were 116.3 males.
 For every 100 females age 18 and over, there were 92.7 males.

 The median income for a household in the town was $14,750, and the median income for a family was $13,750.
 Males had a median income of $21,875 versus $12,500 for females.
 The per capita income for the town was $8,537.
 There were 42.3% of families and 58.9% of the population living below the poverty line, including 94.0% of under eighteens and 22.2% of those over 64.

 2022 American Community Survey

 According to the most recent American Community Survey, the racial makeup of the town was 27.40% African American, 22.6% White, 6.16% Native American, and 43.84% from two or more races.

 Education

 Students are zoned to Porter Consolidated Schools.

+Tullahassee Manual Labor School

+The Tullahassee Manual Labor School, located in Tullahassee, Oklahoma was originally used as a Creek boarding school and became a school for Creek Freedmen to gain education beyond an elementary school level.
+The institution was one of very few designated for Creek Freedmen and operated as such from 1883 to until it was sold to Waggoner County in 1914.

+Tullahassee Manual Labor School opened initially in 1850 as a school for Creek children, the school began operation in 1850 until a fire destroyed the building in 1880.
+The fire created an opportunity for the Creek children to be transferred to a different school, leaving the dilapidated building along with its 100 acres to be offered to the Creek Freedmen population in the area.
+Tullahassee Manual Labor School was reopened in 1883 primarily serving Creek Freedmen in Tullahassee.
+After Oklahoma gained statehood, it was owned by the government until 1914 when it was sold to Waggoner County and became Flipper Key Davis College, an institution primarily serving African Americans.
+As of today, Flipper Key Davis College is no longer in operation.